 TNF is a type of biological therapy that has been tried, along with chemotherapy, in regional limb perfusion.
 Regional limb perfusion is a way of giving drug treatment to just one arm or leg that is affected by melanoma.
 It is usually used for melanoma that has come back in the same limb after it was first treated.
 More trials are needed before we know if it will help people with melanoma.

 If melanoma spreads to the brain it can't be cured.
 But radiotherapy can sometimes help to shrink a melanoma tumour in the brain that is causing symptoms.
 Some people have surgery to remove the melanoma tumour.
 Or they may have stereotactic radiotherapy, which targets radiotherapy very precisely at the tumour.

-A trial is looking at giving radiotherapy to the whole brain (whole brain radiotherapy) after surgery or stereotactic radiotherapy.
+A trial is looking at radiotherapy for melanoma that has spread to the brain.
+It is looking at giving radiotherapy to the whole brain (whole brain radiotherapy) after surgery or stereotactic radiotherapy.
 It wants to find out if having whole brain radiotherapy after surgery or stereotactic radiotherapy (or both) helps to delay the melanoma from coming back.
 It also wants to find out about the side effects of whole brain radiotherapy.
 Doctors don't know at the moment if this treatment is helpful or not.

 Researchers are trying to find better ways of using chemotherapy for melanoma.
 Your doctors may suggest chemotherapy for melanoma

 - If your melanoma has spread to other parts of the body